MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-testing.md

 ## Test isolation

 For a test to be of high value it must be reliable.
 A test must pass or fail consistently, independent of other factors such as other tests.
-One typical cause of unreliable tests is leaking state, such as data left behind in the data base that influences downstream tests.
-To prevent this type of issue, you can use the ```SysTestTransaction``` attribute.
+One typical cause of unreliable tests is leaking state, such as data left behind in the database that influences downstream tests.
+Another cause of unreliable tests is relying on tests to be called in a particular order.
+To prevent this type of issue, you can use the `SysTestTransaction` attribute.

 |  TestTransactionMode | Description  |
 |---|---|